stereokai/amok/man/amok.createRunner.3.md

+## NAME

-# amok.createRunner -- creates a new instance of amok.Runner
+amok.createRunner -- creates a new instance of amok.Runner

 ## SYNOPSIS

 ```js